How to Budget and Save Money on a Low Income

 - Listing fixed expenses first

-- Setting clear limits for variable expenses
+- Setting limits for variable spending

 Automate Your Budget Management

-Automation can simplify ongoing money management:
+Automation can simplify ongoing money management.

 - Separate bank accounts for different purposes